alakbarz/alak.bar/public/projects/iglu.md

 </center>

 ## Introduction
-From October 2019 through to April 2020, myself and five other students were tasked with creating a possible smart home system for the [Solar Decathlon Middle East 2020](https://www.solardecathlonme.com/) project.
+From October 2019 through to April 2020, myself and five other students were tasked with creating a possible smart home system for the Solar Decathlon Middle East 2020 ([SDME](https://www.solardecathlonme.com/)) project.
 The SDME is a project in which teams compete to "...[design](https://www.hw.ac.uk/news/articles/2019/SolarDecathlon2020.htm), build and operate a grid-connected, solar powered house."

 During those 7 months we built Nacdlow and Iglü (stylised as "iglü") - a fictional company and product, respectively.
 This project consisted of: